AntoniosRaptakis/Forecasting-the-House-prices/README.md

 <img src="https://github.com/AntoniosRaptakis/Forecasting-the-House-prices/assets/86191637/de1d2ff3-32e1-4735-857d-c68d960e6d83" width="3500" height="400">

 How can I tackle this problem?

 Firstly, I am searching which columns have data missing and if the percentage of missing values is greater or equal than a threshold of 40%, then this column has to be deleted.
+After encoding the binary and categorical variables, I use the follow:

 	missing_values_threshold = data.shape[0]*0.4
 	columns_for_deletion, variables_with_missing_values = [], []